-According to STROHAL, it is above all essential, however, that we are not free to introduce just any concept obtained from intuition by abstraction as an elementary concept.
+It is above all essential, however, that we are not free, according to STRO-HAL, to introduce just any concept obtained from intuition by abstraction as an elementary concept.
 He rather claims that: a concept may be regarded as an elementary concept only "if an entity falling under the extension of the respective concept cannot also be given by conceptual marks," or in a more succinct formulation: "Where it is possible at all to define a concept explicitly, there one has to define it."